-During 2018, the Company changed its life of mine plan for the Daytal CGU and now plans to complete mining of the remaining ore in the second quarter of fiscal 2019 and commence reprocessing of tailings at that time.
-As a result, the Company recognized an impairment loss of \$2,847 to write down certain pit development and stripping costs included in mineral property acquisition and development costs related to pits that will no longer be mined.
+During fiscal 2018, the Company changed its life of mine plan for the Daytal CGU and now plans to complete mining of the remaining ore in the third quarter of fiscal 2019 and commence reprocessing of tailings at that time.
+As a result, the Company recognized an impairment loss of \$2,847 for the year ended September 30, 2018, to write down certain pit development and stripping costs included in mineral property acquisition and development costs related to pits that will no longer be mined.
 In addition, Management considered the changes to the life of mine plan to be an indicator of impairment.
 Accordingly, the recoverable amount of the Daytal CGU was determined based on the value in use (VIU).
-The Daytal CGU was also tested for impairment during the year ended September 30, 2017.
-The analysis indicated that no impairment loss was required to be recognized in either year.